 If you live within a few hundred miles of the gulf coast or Atlantic ocean, you could be affected by a hurricane.

-When a hurricane knocks out the power, it could be days before you get it back.
-That’s when a generator earns its keep.
+When a hurricane knocks out the power, it could be days before you get it back and leave many of us without power.

 Why Do You Need A Generator For Hurricane Season?

 Hurricane season usually takes six months long.
 It runs from early May to the end of November.
 It’s quite a long time.

 It’s time to gather all essential supplies, including a generator.
 When the hurricane comes, it knocks the power out for more than a few days and sometimes weeks.